Skip to Content

 Following that, that same offensive player could attempt to score, especially by way of an open jump shot or possibly execute another type of playmaking action, which could lead to additional scoring opportunities.

-What are examples of basic flare screens
+Examples of basic flare screens

 These are basic examples of flare screens that are utilized by offensive players near the top and wing areas of the basketball court.

-Basic Flare Screen 1
+Basic flare screen 1

 It should also be noted that the defender, X1, is guarding 1 with standard man to man defense.

+To start the action, 2 receives the ball from 1, represented by the dotted arrow.
 Following that, 1 cuts toward the right side wing area via a flare screen set by 3.
-Afterwards, 1 could receive the ball from 2 and take the open jump shot.

-Basic Flare Screen 2
+Basic flare screen 2

 Furthermore, the offensive player that uses the flare screen would cut away from the ball as opposed to cutting towards it, which an offensive player would perform with basketball screens such as the cross screen or the down screen.